DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/arduino-ide.rst

    :alt: Upload the CS Software to the Arduino
    :scale: 90%

-   Upload the CS Software to the Arduino
+   Upload the Command Station Software to the Arduino

 The IDE will go through a compile process which will build all the files into an application the Arduino can run, and then upload it.
 You may see many lines of logging as it finishes its task.
 When done, it will upload the file to the Arduino which you may see as some lights blinking on the Arduino.
 Make sure there are no errors in the log window, and that it shows "done uploading" in the status bar and "SUCCESS" and a listing of how much memory is used on the Arduino in the log window.